 When I started my journey in the stock market, even I was not sure of a few terminologies related to this new world 10 years back.
 But with time, experience, & determination we can excel in any field.
-Our sole motto is to advise you how you can reap maximum profits so you should know these terms and their key difference with other terms.
+Our sole motto is to advise you on how you can reap maximum profits so you should know these terms and their key difference from other terms.
 In this series, today I’m going to explain to you What is Margin in the Share Market? and the new rules introduced by SEBI for Margin Trading.
 So let’s begin.

 In our day-to-day life, we are uncertain about several things like weather, health, future, traffic, etc, and take several steps to minimize those uncertainties.
 Similarly, when you start trading in the stock market you will not be sure of the market movement.
 One day market could go up the second day it may fall.
 Therefore, to address such uncertainties/risks, the stock market runs on the margining system.
 The upfront money you pay to your broker to buy those shares is referred to as an initial token or margin.